 - 1. Park the Distributor and set the truck parking brake. - 2.
-The engine must be running and the optional transmission PTO must be engaged. - 3.
-At the rear control panel, the PUMP CONTROL switch must be in AUTO and the PUMP SPEED must be at zero (full counter clockwise) before continuing.

-4. On the cab control panel, turn the POWER switch ON.
+The engine must be running and the optional transmission PTO must be engaged. - Before continuing further, the PUMP SPEED knob, at the rear panel, must be turned to zero (full counter clockwise) so that the pump does not start turning when the POWER switch is turned ON. - 4.
+On the cab control panel, turn the POWER switch ON.